-Should phones be allowed in the classroom?
-Smartphones offer multiple forms of communication -- voice, text and video -- as well as a connection to the Internet, access to audio and video streaming, satellite navigation and a veritable galaxy of apps.
+Should smartphones be allowed in the classroom?
+Phones offer multiple forms of communication -- voice, text and video -- as well as a connection to the Internet, access to audio and video streaming, satellite navigation and a veritable galaxy of apps.
 But are they too powerful?
 Too dangerous?
 Too distracting?
-Should they be banned from schools or embraced as learning tools?
+Should smartphones be banned from schools or embraced as learning tools?

 Instant access for parents

 Any teacher can tell you that parents are a major source of calls and texts in the classroom.
 Some are simple workaday messages like coordinating after-school pickups, while others are of greater importance, concerning family emergencies.
 Many parents deeply appreciate being able to reach their kids when necessary in school.

 Let’s face it, smartphones are great for research.
 They provide ready access not only to the World Wide Web but countless research databases and up-to-date news services.
 Instead of sitting in their seats not knowing answers to questions, students can find their own answers with smartphones in school, bringing a bit of student-centered learning to the classroom.

 We’ve now reached the point where real work is being performed on smartphones, up to and including feature films and bestselling novels.
 Students can easily write assignments, shoot and edit photos, audio and video, and craft presentations, then share their work with the whole class via projector or Smartboard.
 Properly employed, today’s phones can be powerful tools for learning.